Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Offline Experiments

-According to the results of online experiments from the literature, the state-of-the-art in \ac{KG} agnostic explanation algorithms have evolved on a well-defined order of proposals in regard to explanation goals ExpLOD v2 was developed as an improvement over ExpLOD \cite{musto2019linked}, validating the results through online experiments.
-Similarly, \ac{PEM}, the most recent algorithm, builds upon ExpLOD v2 and was validated through online experiments \cite{du2022post}.
+Online experimental results from the literature show that state-of-the-art \ac{KG}-agnostic explanation algorithms have progressed in a well-defined manner in terms of their explanation goals.
+ExpLOD v2 extends ExpLOD \cite{musto2019linked} and validates its improvements through online experiments.
+Similarly, \ac{PEM}, the most recent algorithm, builds on ExpLOD v2 and has been validated through online experiments \cite{du2022post}.
 Results indicate that \ac{PEM} offers enhanced transparency, persuasiveness, engagement, trust, and effectiveness and, therefore, the current state-of-the-art.\looseness=-1

+Consequently, the goal of the offline experiments was to evaluate these algorithms using offline path explanation metrics and to compare the results with those reported in \cite{musto2016explod}, \cite{musto2019linked}, and \cite{du2022post}.
+This comparison allowed us to formulate hypotheses regarding potential correlations between offline path explanation metrics and online explanation goal metrics.
+Based on these hypotheses, we then select one \ac{RS} and two explanation algorithms to test whether the hypotheses hold in an online user trial, as described in Section \ref{sec:online}.\looseness=-1

-The explanations of these three KG post-hoc algorithms were evaluated offline on user-level explanation metrics for all users in the LastFM \cite{Cantador2011} and MovieLens100k \cite{harper2015movielens} datasets.
-Although both datasets are small in regard to the number of ratings, as discussed in our literature review, on Section \ref{sec:lite_review_analysis}, offline evaluation of content based explanations are mostly done with anecdotal examples.
-In our work, instead, we evaluate on a large quantity of users: 610 on MovieLens and 1,875 on LastFM.\looseness=-1
+Explanations of these three \ac{KG}-agnostic algorithms were evaluated offline on user-level explanation metrics for all users in the \ac{LastFM} \cite{Cantador2011} and \ac{MovieLens} Latest \cite{harper2015movielens} datasets.
+Although both datasets are small in terms of the number of ratings, as discussed in our rapid literature review in Section \ref{sec:lite_review_analysis}, offline evaluation of content-based explanations is mostly performed using anecdotal examples.
+In our work, instead, we evaluate on a large quantity of users: 610 on \ac{MovieLens} and 1,875 on \ac{LastFM}.\looseness=-1